SHelfinger/update-motd.d/README.md

 ```
 (Remember on some .sh files you need special programs, usually bc and crudini)

+Now we need to tell your SSH Daemon that he needs to get the `/run/motd` file.

+Make first sure that SSHD is restarted (`service sshd restart`) then check is motd updated (`cat /run/motd`)

+When you see your motd, perfectly now we insert this in your pam.d settings.

+Switching the folder
+`cd /etc/pam.d/`

+Open the file sshd
+`sudo nano /etc/pam.d/sshd`

+Change
+`session    optional     pam_motd.so  motd=/run/motd.dynamic`
+TO
+`session    optional     pam_motd.so  motd=/run/motd`

+CTRL+O AND CTRL +X

+Now reloggin in your Server

 ## Content

 ##### Table of contents